Aims of cluster

 All of the cluster’s research investigators collaborate with their peers from other academic institutions in the UK and abroad as well as with commercial and non-profit organisations such as charities.

-The Population Sciences cluster board is led by Professor Charles Wolfe.
-It comprises senior research clinicians from Guy’s and St Thomas’ NHS Foundation Trust and King’s College London.
+The cluster board is led by Professor Mark Peakman and brings together senior research clinicians from across Guy’s and St Thomas’ NHS Foundation Trust and King’s College London.